Entrepreneur (magazine)

 Entrepreneur is an American magazine and website that carries news stories about entrepreneurship, small business management, and business.
-The magazine was first published in 1977.
-It is published by Entrepreneur Media Inc., headquartered in Irvine, California.
+First published in 1977. it is published by Entrepreneur Media Inc., headquartered in Irvine, California.
 The magazine publishes 10 issues annually, available through subscription and on newsstands.
-It is or has been published under license internationally in Mexico, Russia, India, Hungary, the Philippines, South Africa, and others.
+It has been published under license internationally in Mexico, Russia, India, Hungary, the Philippines, South Africa, and others.
 Its editor-in-chief is Jason Feifer and its owner is Peter Shea.

 History

-Every year since 1979, Entrepreneur has published a list of its top 500 franchise companies.
+Since 1979, Entrepreneur has annually published a list of its top 500 franchise companies.
 The magazine also published many other lists and awards, one of the most prominent being the Entrepreneur 360 formed to identify businesses mastering the art and science of growing a business.
-Companies are evaluated based on the analysis of 50-plus data points organized into five pillars: Revenue and Customers, Management Efficiency, Innovation, Financial Evaluation, and Business Valuation.
+Companies are evaluated based on the analysis of 50-plus data points organized into five pillars; Revenue and Customers, Management Efficiency, Innovation, Financial Evaluation, and Business Valuation.

 In 1996, the magazine launched its website, Entrepreneur.com, which expanded to include features, contests, and other publications and spin-offs.

-It is recognised as one of America's leading business publications, competing with the likes of Forbes Magazine, Fortune, and Fast Company.